Skip to content

 Finding support is important for both foster and adoptive parents.
 Many groups offer resources to help families succeed.

 Foster parents can find local organizations that offer support.
 These groups often host meetings where foster parents can share their experiences.
-They can also provide information about services for children in care.
+They can also provide information about services for children in care, such as finding day care near me in Rockville, MD, or other local childcare options.

 Adoptive parents can benefit from support groups, too.
 These groups help families adjust to the changes that come with adoption.
 They can also connect families to counselors or workshops for extra help.